What is OpenStreetMap? And what is the OpenStreetMap Foundation?

 Who may become a member of the OpenStreetMap Foundation?

 Any individual may become a member of the OpenStreetMap Foundation by paying the annual membership fee.
+Corporate membership has been available since September 2013.

 How many employees does the OpenStreetMap Foundation have?